Home AI Tool Reviews About

 Which platform is cheapest for production inference?

 There’s no single answer because “cheapest” depends on your deployment shape.
 For on-device or local inference, Ollama is essentially free at the margin — your only cost is hardware you likely already own and electricity, with no per-request API fees.
-For cloud-hosted serving at moderate scale, vLLM usually offers the best cost-to-effort ratio: high throughput means fewer GPUs for the same traffic, and minimal engineering time to deploy.
-For very high sustained volume on NVIDIA hardware, TensorRT-LLM can deliver the lowest cost-per-token if you invest in tuning, because even small per-token efficiency gains multiply across millions of requests.
+For cloud-hosted serving at moderate scale, vLLM is often a pragmatic balance of throughput and setup effort: high throughput means fewer GPUs for the same traffic, and minimal engineering time to deploy.
+For very high sustained volume on NVIDIA hardware, TensorRT-LLM may deliver a lower cost-per-token if you invest in tuning, because small per-token efficiency gains multiply across millions of requests — but confirm that with your own measurements rather than assuming it.
 The mistake teams make is optimizing prematurely — spending weeks tuning TensorRT-LLM for traffic that vLLM could handle cheaply enough.
 Start with the simplest option that meets your needs, measure your actual cost-per-token, and only graduate to heavier optimization when the numbers justify the engineering investment.
 Cost efficiency is a moving target, so re-measure as your traffic and model choices evolve.

 Do I need an NVIDIA GPU for these platforms?